-If you were to list haunted houses in Georgia, the following homes would be at the top of most ghost hunters' lists.
+If you were to list haunted houses in Georgia, the following homes would be at the top of most paranormal enthusiasts' lists.
 Each location has a long history as places where ghosts regularly haunt.
 On your next trip to Georgia, consider these destinations as must-see places on your list of ghost tours.

 Most Popular Haunted Houses in Georgia

 Real haunted mansions are fun to visit for two reasons.
 First, they have a history that can be traced to particular individuals.
 Second, they are usually easy to find.